Real-Time Privacy-Preserving Data Release for Smart Meters: Introduction

 \begin{enumerate}[(i)]

-\item We applied DI as a privacy measure similarly to \cite{erdogdu2015}.
-However, unlike this and previous works, we impose no explicit assumptions on the generating model of the power measurements, but take a more versatile data-driven approach.
+\item We applied DI as a privacy measure and show its theoretical relevance for the privacy problem under consideration.
+It is worth to mention that DI was first used in~\cite{erdogdu2015} but in a different manner.
+In addition, unlike this and other works such as~\cite{sankar2013smart} , we impose no explicit assumptions on the generating model of the power measurements, but take a more versatile data-driven approach.

-\item We study different possible distortion measures which provide more flexibility to control the specific features to be preserved in the released signals that is, the relevant features for the target applications.
+\item We study different distortion measures to provide more flexibility to control the specific features to be preserved in the released signals, i.e., the relevant characteristics for the targeted applications of the data.

-\item For the sake of computational tractability, we propose a loss function for training the privacy-preserving releaser based on an upper bound to DI.
-Then, considering an attacker that minimizes a standard cross-entropy loss, we show that this leads to an adversarial framework based on two RNNs to train the releaser.
+\item For the sake of computational tractability, we propose a loss function for training the privacy-preserving releaser based on an upper bound of the DI.
+Then, considering an attacker that minimizes a Kullback-Leibler divergence between the true and approximate distributions of the sensitive variables given the released signal, we provide a relaxed formulation of the original problem suitable for a deep learning framework.

-\item We perform an extensive statistical study with actual data from three different data sets and frameworks motivated by real-world theaters to characterize the utility-privacy trade-offs and the nature of the distortion generated by the releaser network.
+\item We perform an extensive statistical study with actual data to characterize the utility-privacy trade-offs and the nature of the distortion generated by the releaser network.

 \item We investigate the data mismatch problem in the context of SMs privacy, which occurs when the data available to the attacker is not the same as the one used for training the releaser mechanism, and show that it has an important impact on the privacy-utility trade-off.
+This confirms that, under some conditions, the privacy-utility trade-off can indeed be much less severe than expected.

+\item To the best of our knowledge, this is the first time that the concept of the generative adversarial privacy is used in the context of the SMs data privacy preservation.
+In addition, in this paper we consider deep RNNs to capture and exploit the time correlation of SMs signals.

 \end{enumerate}